TARS

 Does removing the SDK break anything?

 No. Remove it and your agent runs identically.
 The SDK is a passive observer — it holds no state your application depends on.
-Circuit breaking stops working, and you stop contributing telemetry, but nothing breaks.
+You stop contributing telemetry, but nothing in your application breaks.

-Can I opt out of telemetry but keep circuit breaking?
+Can I opt out of contributing but still use the package?

 Is the keypair tied to a machine?

-By default, yes — the key lives at ~/.vouch/key.
-In serverless or container environments, set the VOUCH_PRIVATE_KEY environment variable to a base64-encoded private key.
-If no key is found, an ephemeral key is generated per process — contributions are still valid, just not persistent identity.
+By default, yes — the key lives at ~/.tars/identity.json.
+In serverless or container environments set TARS_REPORTER_KEY to an ed25519:<hex> public key.
+If no key is found, a new keypair is generated in-memory — contributions are still valid, just not persistent identity across restarts.

 Can the data be used to identify my application or users?

-No. The SDK collects method names and aggregate latency — nothing that could identify an application, a user, or a use case.
+No. The SDK collects only endpoint URLs and aggregate call statistics — nothing that could identify an application, a user, or a use case.
 The reporter key is a random Ed25519 public key with no connection to your identity unless you explicitly claim it.

 What language support is planned?

 TypeScript/JavaScript ships first.
-Python (vouch-agent on PyPI) follows with identical behaviour and the same privacy contract.
+A Python package follows with identical behaviour and the same privacy contract.